Warning – this article contains words and images of deceased Aboriginal peoples.

 The crowning centre piece nestled within the beautiful Tweed Valley Caldera of the Australian east coast is a sacred mountain known to all the aboriginal tribes and moieties across this vast land…..

 This ancient volcano caldera is geographically the most easterly point of the Australian continent and the summit of the central mountain is topographically the first place the light of mother sun touches the Australian landscape and triggers awake all the ancestral sites across the country.
 It is a sacred creation place of traditional lore and customary culture of the RAINBOW SERPENT – an ancient MATRISTIC culture, thousands and thousands of years old.
 It is also the ancestral home of the Ngarakbal dialect moiety and it’s marriage clan, the Githabal, located to the west – following the pathway of mother sun.

-The mountain has many names.
+The mountains have many names.
 One is Wollumbin.
-A Ngarakbal word for the name of one of the totemic ancestor creation spirits who “made the mountain”, long ago, way back in the dreamtime or the Bootheram, as the Ngarakbal say….For Bootheram is the Ngarakbal word for the dreamtime and Bootheram can NEVER be changed.
+A Ngarakbal word for the name of one of the totemic ancestor creation spirits who “made the mountains”, long ago, way back in the dreamtime or the Bootheram, as the Ngarakbal say….For Bootheram is the Ngarakbal word for the dreamtime and Bootheram can NEVER be changed.
 That is the Lore.

 There are many ancestral Lore Bootheram’s for this ancient place.
 Lores that explain things like the geography, history, hydrology, biology, protocols and the myriads of cycles, to name just a few.
 These Bootheram Lores were passed down through time unchanged and unchallenged, until colonial invasion.